DaleMargel/SParser/Readme.md

 SParser takes a different tack.
 It starts by asking what is the minimum that a developer needs to write to describe a compiler.

-- Rules are defined using template literals that can be nested inside of other rules.
+- Rules are created using tagged template literals that can be nested inside of other rules.
 - Rules are described using a sensible BNF-like syntax.
 - An action can be attached to a rule to fire when the rule succeeds.

-- Simplicity is favoured over speed, so the code is more easily understood.
-It is quite fast too!
+This allows the developer to write rules in a minimalistic fashion.
+The resulting code is light and quite fast.

 Additional Sparser features: